itsjfx/cmus-fzf/README.md

 # cmus-fzf

-quick and dirty script to play a song from your cmus library via fzf
+quick and dirty script to play a track from your cmus library using fzf

 ## setup